MicrosoftDocs/learn/learn-pr/azure/deploy-manage-azure-arc-data-controller/includes/exercise-deploy-azure-arc-data-controller.md

     ![Screenshot of Azure Data Studio Azure Arc data controller Kubernetes config profile.](../media/azure-data-studio-arc-data-controller-kubernetes-config-profile-10.png)

 1. You connected to your subscription in step 7.
 Confirm the Azure account is correct, and the subscription is connected to the right subscription.
 Choose the resource group you previously configured in the prerequisites section at the top of this section.
-Choose the location to which you are deploying your Arc data controller.
+Choose the location to which you're deploying your Arc data controller.
 Select **Next**.

     ![Screenshot of Azure Data Studio Azure Arc data controller configuration.](../media/azure-data-studio-arc-data-azure-configuration-11.png)